-Americans check their phones every 10 minutes, or 96 times per day.
-It’s a compulsion for many of us, and we don’t always think about what we’ve touched before interacting with our phones.
-If it was an ATM machine, a PIN keypad at a store, a pole on a train or bus, or any other public surface, you could be transferring bacteria and viruses (yes COVID-19) to your phone’s screen where they can live anywhere from hours to more than a week.
-When you have germs on your phone, they are easy to transfer to your face.
-Most people touch their face more than 20 times per hour, and with 44 percent of those touches making contact with the eyes, nose or mouth, that’s how you could become infected.
+Americans check their phones every three minutes, or 352 times per day.
+It’s a compulsion for many of us; we don’t always think about what we’ve touched before interacting with our phones.
+If it was an ATM machine, a PIN keypad at a store, a pole on a train or bus, or any other public surface, you could be transferring bacteria and viruses to your phone’s screen, where they can live anywhere from hours to more than a week.
+When you have germs on your phone, they are easily transferred to your face.
+Most people touch their face more than 20 times per hour, and with 44 percent of those touches making contact with the eyes, nose, or mouth, you could become infected.

-While it’s hard to stop touching your face and using your iPhone, it’s easy to keep your iPhone clean.
+While it’s hard to stop touching your face and using your iPhone, keeping your iPhone clean is easy.
 Here’s how to clean your iPhone the right way (and check out our instructions on how to clean your Android phone here).

 How to clean an iPhone